EMR vs EHR – What is the Difference?

 Not too long ago, doctors were strictly forbidden from advertising, and any connection with an insurance company was seen as a gross ethical violation.
 Today, insurance companies and third party payers often advertise on the physician"s behalf and take the dividends to the bank while hiring the very physicians who created the restrictions.
 "Our insurance keeps you healthier", is the mantra.
 Of course, as physicians we know how silly these claims often are.
 When all is said and done, society still looks to physicians for its healthcare needs.
 Nobody honestly believes that one insurance company makes people healthier than another, or that insurance companies, rather than physicians, keep people healthy.

-EHR, Pay for Performance and outside interests
+EHR systems, Pay for Performance and outside interests

 Underneath the name change from EMR to EHR there is a subtle implication that this new tool will also serve to "keep doctors in line", pressuring them to practice "better" and more cost-effective medicine, as dictated by the other EHR stakeholders.
 Just ask yourself why insurance companies have invested so heavily in Pay For Performance (P4P) schemes.
 Could it be because they are looking out for the physician"s best interests and they want to help "good doctors" make a few extra bucks?
 We think not.
 Most of those behind the rhetoric are not physicians, and of the few that are doctors, the majority have never practiced medicine full time and therefore don"t fully appreciate the issues at hand.
 Their rhetoric continues however, and unfortunately most of us do not have the time to expose their misguided propaganda.